 The Greater Manchester Spatial Framework is a joint plan for Greater Manchester that will provide the land for jobs and new homes across the city region, setting out ambitious plans as we seek to make Greater Manchester one of the best places in the world.

 The framework, which is being produced by all 10 councils working together in partnership, will ensure that we have the right land available in the right places to deliver the homes and jobs we need up to 2035, and will identify the new infrastructure such as transport, schools, health centres and utility networks required to achieve this.
-By working in a coordinated way, we can ensure the right decisions can be taken on both locally and at a Greater Manchester level.
+By working in a coordinated way, we can ensure the right decisions can be taken both locally and at a Greater Manchester level.

 Draft spatial framework (2018)

-Following a period of consultation on the draft spatial framework published in October 2016, work is now being done to produce a second version of the plan which will taken into account the concerns raised, through a process that will remain open and transparent.
+Following a period of consultation on the draft spatial framework published in October 2016, work is now being done to produce a second version of the plan which will take into account the concerns raised, through a process that will remain open and transparent.

 The redrafted spatial framework will aim to make the most of Greater Manchester’s brownfield sites and reduce the impact on greenbelt.
 Making the most of brownfield sites, it will also set out how we enhance and protect the quality of the natural environment, conserve wildlife and tackle flood risks, so that we can accommodate growth sustainably.